sjparkinson/uncomplicated.systems/_posts/2018-06-05-docker-0110-dockerfiles-and-volumes.md

 An image is made up of several of these read-only layers, with one final read-write layer made available on top of it all.

 This helps to avoid duplication.
-Two diffrent image can share layers.
+Two diffrent images can share layers.

 For example, if we have two images that both use `FROM ubuntu` then actually we only need to download and store one copy of that layer locally.